Bombo railway station: Heritage listing

 Bombo Railway Station is of State historical significance as a station originally built as a terminus for the isolated section of the Illawarra Line (Scarborough to Bombo) from 1887, connected to Sydney and extended past Bombo to Bomaderry in 1893, retaining its 1887 weatherboard platform building, out-of-room, remnant early platform foundations and brick paved platform surface, and 1925 signal box with original signal levers.

 Bombo Railway Station is of State aesthetic significance for its outstanding landscape setting with its sense of isolation, basalt escarpment to the west, immediate ocean beach frontage with coastal heath and extensive views in all directions.
 Bombo Railway Station and its setting features in numerous historical photographs.

 The collection of 1887 platform building, out-of-room, platform, and 1925 signal box and signals are rare.
-The awningless weatherboard platform building is locally rare as one of only three examples on the Illawarra line (other examples at Berry railway station, Shellharbour railway station and Dunmore railway station).
+The awningless weatherboard platform building is locally rare as one of only three examples on the Illawarra line (other examples at Berry railway station and the now disused Dunmore (Shellharbour) station).

 Bombo railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Bombo Railway Station is of historical significance as a station originally built as a terminus for the isolated section of the Illawarra Line (Scarborough to Bombo) from 1887, retaining 1887 weatherboard platform building, out-of-room, remnant early platform foundations and brick paved platform surface, and 1925 signal box with its original signals.
 The landscape setting of Bombo Railway Station with its isolation, immediate ocean frontage and extensive views in all directions, is of historical significance as it features in numerous historical photographs.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Bombo Railway Station buildings are of State aesthetic significance as a collection of early (1887-1925) rural platform building including a rare awningless platform building, out of room and concrete drop-slab signal box.
 Bombo Railway Station is of State aesthetic significance for its outstanding landscape setting with its sense of isolation, basalt escarpment to the west, immediate ocean beach frontage with coastal heath and extensive spectacular views in all directions, including significant views south to Kiama.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The place has the potential to contribute to the local community's sense of place, and can provide a connection to the local community's past.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as architecturally rare.
 This item is assessed as socially rare.